|

 Airman.
 1994

-So all you have is round duct and no square? – How this moron came to this conclusion?
+So all you have is round duct and no square? – How is this guy caming to this conclusion?

 If that is the case you will have to replace the round pipe. – Replace the round pipe?
 This becomes really insane!